MehdiHamidi/victron-mk3/README.md

 After attaching the MK3 interface, determine the path of the serial port device to include on the command-line.
 In these examples, it is `tty.usbserial-HQ2217T743W` but yours may be different depending on your platform.
+On Windows, the serial port may be `COM1` or something similar.

 ### Monitor the status of an attached device